nvim-tree/nvim-tree.lua/CONTRIBUTING.md

 - Re-runs `make help-update`
 - Checks that `git diff` is empty, to ensure that all content has been generated.
 This is why a stage or commit is necessary.
-- Lints `doc/nvim-tree-lua.txt` using `scripts/lintdoc.sh` to check for no broken links etc.
+- Lints `doc/nvim-tree-lua.txt` using `scripts/vimdoc.sh lintdoc` to check for no broken links etc.

 # Windows